espressif/esp-idf/docs/en/api-guides/wifi.rst

 This scan is similar to `Scan All APs on All Channels (Foreground)`_.
 The differences are:

  - s1.1: In step 1.2, the target AP will be configured to SSID/BSSID.
  - s2.1 ~ s2.N: Each time the Wi-Fi driver scans an AP, it will check whether it is a target AP or not.
-If the scan is WIFI_FAST_SCAN scan and the target AP is found, then the scan-done event will arise and scanning will end; otherwise, the scan will continue.
+If the scan is ``WIFI_FAST_SCAN`` scan and the target AP is found, then the scan-done event will arise and scanning will end; otherwise, the scan will continue.
 Please note that the first scanned channel may not be channel 1, because the Wi-Fi driver optimizes the scanning sequence.

 It is a possible situation that there are multiple APs that match the target AP info, e.g., two APs with the SSID of "ap" are scanned.
-In this case, if the scan is WIFI_FAST_SCAN, then only the first scanned "ap" will be found.
-If the scan is WIFI_ALL_CHANNEL_SCAN, both "ap" will be found and the station will connect the "ap" according to the configured strategy.
+In this case, if the scan is ``WIFI_FAST_SCAN``, then only the first scanned "ap" will be found.
+If the scan is ``WIFI_ALL_CHANNEL_SCAN``, both "ap" will be found and the station will connect the "ap" according to the configured strategy.
 Refer to `Station Basic Configuration`_.

 You can scan a specific AP, or all of them, in any given channel.
 These two scenarios are very similar.